secretstartups/handbook/support/support-stable-counterparts.html.md

 Just like us, the product teams are spread across the globe.
 Due to this, it might not always be possible to sync with your counterparts.

-- If time zone permits, have an introductory coffee chat with your Product Manager.
+- If time zones permit, have an introductory coffee chat with your Product Manager.
     - Talk about your interest in the group, and why you chose to become an SSC in it.
 Ask about the team and their day-to-day.
     - Ask them about their expectations of the SSC.
 Manage them and align.
 - If you are in non-overlapping time zones, do a handshake via Slack.